 Do it yourself

-If you have time and a bit of patience, it’s quite straightforward to arrange marriage in Thailand by yourself.
+If you have time and a bit of patience, it’s quite straightforward to arrange a wedding in Thailand for foreigners by yourself.
 We already live in Thailand so time was not an issue for us.

 If you are both non-Thai and not fully fluent, you will want a Thai friend on hand to make absolutely sure of the arrangements with the government offices – our Thai doesn’t stretch far enough for the intricacies of Thai bureaucracy.

-The overall cost for our DIY route was around £250 so you can save a lot by going it alone.
+The overall cost for our DIY route for marriage in Thailand was around £250 so you can save a lot by going it alone.

 N.B. in Thailand the marriage registration and the ceremony are generally separate – the registration is the legally binding part.
 You can ask the local office to do the registration at your ceremony for an extra fee, but we did ours at the office itself.